This article will help you read and understand your pathology report for adenocarcinoma in situ (AIS) of the cervix.

 The tissue below the epithelium is called the stroma and is made up of connective tissue and blood vessels.

-Why is this important?
-The cancer cells in AIS are unable to spread to tissues outside of the cervix or to other parts of the body such as lymph nodes.
+Because AIS is a non-invasive type of cancer, it is unable to spread to tissues outside of the cervix or to other parts of the body such as lymph nodes.

 Most cases of AIS and endocervical adenocarcinoma in the cervix are a result of the normal endocervical cells in the cervix becoming infected with a high risk type of virus called human papillomavirus (HPV).

-The diagnosis of AIS is usually made after a small sample of tissue is removed from the cervix in a test called a pap smear.
+The diagnosis of AIS is usually made after a small sample of tissue is removed from the cervix during a Pap test.
 The diagnosis can also be made after a larger sample of tissue is removed in a biopsy or resection.

 A margin is any tissue that has to be cut by the surgeon in order to remove the tumour from your body.
 Pap smears do not have margins.